Frequently Asked Questions

 May I work if I receive an N-YHS fellowship?

-Fellows are expected to be in residence at the N-YHS full time during normal working hours 9 am – 5 pm.
+Resident fellows are expected to be in residence at the N-YHS full time.
 Outside employment may not interfere with a fellow's work for the New-York Historical Society or create a potential conflict of interest.
 Fellows should disclose and receive clearance for freelance work or outside employment prior to accepting a fellowship.
+The NEH explicitly forbids Fellows from external employment during the term of the fellowship.
+Applicants are advised that they may not participate in external employment while holding a fellowship.
+In other words, fellows are fully in residence during the term of their fellowships.

 I am applying from outside the United States.
 What do I need to do to be considered?